 - Press Your Luck (and even its precursor, Second Chance and revival Whammy!) will often have its outcome determined based on a contestant's final spin.

 - Wheel of Fortune: When a contestant solves the bonus round puzzle (or begins the correct answer) a split second before the buzzer.
+Sometimes, it's been so close that they've had to stop and check the tape, and not declare the contestant a winner until returning from commercial.

-- Jeopardy: While there were numerous close games through the years, one of the best "down to the last play" games came in the midst of Ken Jennings' incredible 74-game run in 2004.
+- Jeopardy!: While there were numerous close games through the years, one of the best "down to the last play" games came in the midst of Ken Jennings' incredible 74-game run in 2004.
 The game where he became champion was decided on Final Jeopardy! (he had the lead and bet liberally).
 On his 49th day, he had a mere $5,000 ($19,700 to $14,800) lead over the second place contestant and had to have the right answer (his opponent was incorrect) to win, which he did.
 Another of his games saw one of his opponents wager everything on a Daily Double late in Double Jeopardy! and guess correctly, and that opponent briefly took the lead before Jennings reclaimed the lead just before the end of the round; with Jennings leading by less than $2,000, both he and his opponent engaged in a truly dramatic Final Jeopardy! ... with Jennings winning.
 Finally, Jennings last game saw him hold a slim lead over the woman that finally beat him (thanks to Jennings giving a wrong answer).

 - Tic-Tac-Dough: The use of the special "red" categories frequently led to a showdown for a box that could give either contestant the win upon a correct answer.
 (In other words, both contestants have two of their mark in a line, and the box both are going for could give either one a tic-tac-toe.)